 Imagine getting the sex talk from your grandma every single night for an entire month!
 Now, imagine your grandma is Debbie Reynolds.
 At the time, I was humiliated and wanted to crawl into a hole and die.
 Todd’s plan worked.
 I didn’t have sex again for another year, at which point I used at least two forms of birth control!
 (I am now married to an amazing man and pregnant for the first time at 33 years old.)
 At the time, this was the most embarrassing thing that could have happened to me.
 Looking back now, the summer I got to spend a whole month on tour with Grams is one of the best memories of my teenage years.
 As Todd said in his 20/20 interview, “Debbie Reynolds was the kind of person you could really look up to and try to emulate.”
 She was an incredibly talented and driven actress, but she was also a fantastic mom, sister, daughter, and grandma.

 One of my favorite memories of Aunt Carrie growing up was my college graduation party that she threw for me.
 I had a small pool party at her house in Beverly Hills with about twenty close friends and family members.
 Carrie baked a cake for me herself and then presented it to me in front of all my friends.
-It was a white cake with blue frosting and sprinkles all over, and on the front, in thick blue frosting she wrote, “WHAT THE FUCK NEXT?”
+It was a three-layer chocolate cake with white frosting and sprinkles all over, and on the front, in thick white frosting, she wrote, “WHAT THE FUCK NEXT?”

 On Saturday Jan, 7th, 8pm PST, HBO will premiere Bright Lights, a documentary starring Debbie Reynolds and Carrie Fisher.
 If you are missing them, I hope this beautifully raw and honest movie gives you comfort.